 The Dean of Culture action was effective during the three-year LCAP cycle.
-The Charter School has been fortunate to have the same Dean for three years who has developed partnerships with families and supported the school community with resources, events, celebrations, and recognitions.
+The Dean developed partnerships with families and supported the school community with resources, events, celebrations, and recognitions.
 The Enrichment Activities and Advisory curriculum was partially effective.
 There has been improvement in Year 3 and will continue to improve in the areas of consistency, structure, programming, and student choice.
 The Student Success and Positive Behavior Support has been partially effective.
-It has been less punitive in the last two years.
 The program continues to grow and develop.
-The facility action was partially effective because of the three sites, but it has had consistent custodial staff.
-Administrative Support Staff action has been partially effective with the move to three sites.
-In Year 3, it was fully staffed, and training is improving staff capacity.
+The facility action was partially effective.
+Administrative Support Staff action has been partially effective based on vacancies and need for training.